How Is Child Support Determined?

 Child support is determined in Louisiana by a child support guidelines table that takes into account the income of each parent, the number and ages of the children, and other expenses such as those related to health care or special needs.
 A knowledgeable family attorney can tell you what to expect when it comes to child support.

-At the Rowe Law Firm, we can let you know your child support rights and obligations and we can also help determine child support when other factors, such as a disability or other special needs, come into play to affect the basic child support obligation.
+At the Rowe & Manning Law Firm LLC, we can let you know your child support rights and obligations and we can also help determine child support when other factors, such as a disability or other special needs, come into play to affect the basic child support obligation.
 Contact a Baton Rouge, Louisiana, child support lawyer today to schedule an initial consultation to discuss your situation and how we can help.

 What Happens If Child Support Goes Unpaid?